gavalian/language-benchmarks/README.md

 As can be seen from the results C++, Java and JShell perform the same (analysis part), Java is slightly (~10%) faster than C++ optimized code.
 Grovvy is slower than Java as far as computations go, the I/O is not much slower since compiled Java code is used to do the I/O.
+It is worth mentioning that I/O libraries that are used in Java are old implementation of LZ4 compression library, that have been updated in the past years with significant speed improvements.
+The I/O library is in process of migrating to new versions which will speed up the I/O and match the speed provided by C++ (after all, the Java I/O is using the "c" code through JNI, and it provides the same speed).

 ## Conclusion